HSRLCLab/SmartFactory-Sortic/README.md

 **Sortic tells which cargo it drops on which line.**

 If the SmartBox is in the right state, it listens to *Sortic/Handover*.
-If a Message with the same line as the SmartBox and Cargo-Information is received, the SmartBox updates its cargo.
+If a Message with the same line as the SmartBox and cargo-information is received, the SmartBox updates its cargo.

 <p align="center"> <img src="./mermaid/SorticToSB-detailed.svg" height="400"/> </p>